maoschanz/Places-and-files-direct-access/README.md

-# Places and recent files on the GNOME Shell desktop
+# Convenient access to files

-Here is a GNOME Shell extension providing an access to devices, bookmarks and recent files on the desktop.
+A nice GNOME Shell extension providing an access to devices, bookmarks and recent files on the desktop.

 ![Screenshot](https://i.imgur.com/FGRkMPv.png)